State Museum, Lucknow: History

-Collection
+Collections

 The Mankuwar Buddha, with inscribed date "year 129 in the reign of Maharaja Kumaragupta", hence 448 CE, is an important chronological marker for Gupta art.
 Mankuwar, District of Allahabad.
 Lucknow Museum.

-The museum has a varied collection ranging from archeological to painting and a rich numismatic collection.
+The museum has a variety of collections ranging from archeological assets to paintings and a rich numismatic collection.
 These items are housed in specialized galleries based on the type of collection and display a select few objects.
 The history of the museum is rooted in practices of colonial collecting, with the vast number of archeological expeditions that had been undertaken by the museum corresponding to the primary collection of the institution.
 The archeological gallery therefore becomes an important part of the museum and is highlighted as a result of it being a primary and vast collection.